History of Guernsey: 19th century

 Privateering during the Napoleonic Wars generated more profits, rolling on from the French Revolutionary Wars.
 London issued 5,632 letters of Marque of which Guernsey captains received 602, amongst around 70 ships varying in size from 5 to 500 ton.
 The Letter of Marque would set out which countries' ships could be taken, by which ship, owned by which people.
 Ships also became stronger and better armed.
 The war saw the introduction of a series of UK Privateer Acts, to set out rules of valuation of prizes to reduce disputes in Court.

 Fort George was a former garrison for the British Army.
 Construction started in 1780, and was completed in 1812.
 It was built to accommodate the increase in the number of troops stationed in the island in anticipation of a French invasion during the Napoleonic Wars.
 Le Braye du Valle was a tidal channel that made the northern extremity of Guernsey, Le Clos du Valle, a tidal island.
 Le Braye du Valle was drained and reclaimed in 1806 by the British Government as a defence measure.
 The eastern end of the former channel became the town and harbour (from 1820) of St. Sampson's, now the second biggest port in Guernsey.
 The western end of La Braye is now Le Grand Havre.
 The roadway called "The Bridge" across the end of the harbour at St. Sampson's recalls the bridge that formerly linked the two parts of Guernsey at high tide.
 New roads were built and main roads metalled for ease of use by the military.

 In 1813, the States requested to the Privy Council permission to issue Guernsey coinage.
 The Council agreed on the condition it was struck at the Royal Mint.
 However, when the first coins were issued in 1830, they had not been minted at the Royal Mint, but by R. Boulton & Co. of Birmingham.
 It is likely for this reason that coins of the Guernsey pound did not traditionally feature the sovereign.
 French currency remained legal tender in Guernsey until 1921.
 Guernsey created money debt-free for building roads in 1815.

-In 1821 the population of Guernsey was 20,302 with over 50%, 11,173 living in St Peter Port.
-By 1901 the island population would double.
+In 1821, the population of Guernsey was 20,302, 11,173 of whom were living in St. Peter Port.
+By 1901, the island population had doubled.